cyberbotics/competition-template/README.md

 ### Summary

-- Create your own entry repository from this template.
+- Create your own participant repository from this template.
 - If you set your repository as private, add this repository's creator as a collaborator.
-- Register your entry by posting an issue on this repository.
+- Register your participation by posting an issue on this repository.

-### Create your own entry repository from the template
+### Create your own participant repository from the template

 1. [Click here](../../generate) to create your own repository automatically or do it manually by clicking on the green button "Use this template".
 If you get a 404 page it's probably because you are not connected to your GitHub account.
    1. Fill the "Repository name" field with a name for your controller.